kevgathuku/100-days-of-code/log.md

 **Today's Progress**:

-Continued with Lecture 21 toda, which went over more examples of dynamic programming.
+Continued with Lecture 21, which went over more examples of dynamic programming.

 **Thoughts:**